 Sudan was centuries back known as Nubia.
 Nubia was home to several Empires including the Kingdom of Kush.
 They were contemporaries of Ancient Egyptians.
 They had periods of peace and war with Egyptians.
 It is also believed that Nubian Rulers and early Egyptian Pharaohs used similar royal symbols on the basis of rock art.

-During their period of peace, business flourished among the two states while during the period war, they both invaded one another many times and had given tough time to each other.
+During their period of peace, business flourished among the two states while during the period of war, they both invaded one another many times and had given tough time to each other.

-Sudan has more than 200 pyramids which are far more than Egyptian pyramids which in total around 118 to 138.
+Sudan has more than 200 pyramids which are far more than Egyptian pyramids which in total are around 118 to 138.
 These historical pyramids are present in three locations namely Meroe, Kerma and Naqa.

 KERMA: